Brain Pill Review - How Well Does It Work?

 Citicoline (250mg): Citicoline is known for its potential in boosting cognitive processes, including attention and memory.
 Clinical studies often administer dosages ranging between 250mg to 500mg, meaning Brain Pill's 250mg is on the conservative end but within the effective range[20].

 L-Tyrosine (175mg): This amino acid aids in neurotransmitter production.
-A typical dosage for cognitive benefits lies between 100-300mg[21].
-At 175mg, Brain Pill seems to be smack in the middle.
+A typical dosage for cognitive benefits lies at 275mg[21].
+At 175mg, Brain Pill is dosed too low to be effective.

-Phosphatidylserine (100mg): Recognized for its potential in enhancing memory and cognitive capability, the typical dose ranges between 100-400mg[22].
-The formulation hits the baseline here.
+Phosphatidylserine (100mg): Recognized for its potential in enhancing memory and cognitive capability, the typical dose ranges between 200-300mg[22].
+The formulation in Brain Pill is deficient.

 Vitamin B12 (50mcg), B6 (5mg), and B5 (30mg): These vitamins play crucial roles in brain energy metabolism.
 The dosages in Brain Pill are adequate, especially when considering the RDA[23].